Balasore Roads

 British chart of Balasore Roads, 1794.

 Balasore Roads is a roadstead (a sheltered anchorage), on the Indian coast near Balasore.
 It was the location of the Bengal Pilot Service pilot boarding station (see chart).
 It was considered to be a generally safe anchorage, with depths varying from 5 to 15 fathoms, and with the sea bottom consisting of mud and sand.

-The entrance to the Hooghly River was considered to be the most difficult of any river in India, and the river pilot station was located in close proximity to the mouth of the river.
+The entrance to the Hooghly River was considered to be the most difficult of any river in India, and the river pilot station was located near the mouth of the river.